daveaspinall/til/wordpress/redirect-wp-uploads-directory.md

     RewriteRule . /index.php [L]
     </IfModule>

-Your local site will now use the images on the development/production server!
+Your local site will now use the `wp-uploads` directory on the development/production server!